OpenModularTurretsTeam/OpenModularTurrets/README.md

 Additionally, for mod compatability request we have 2 requirements:

-1. The mod we should do compatability for should not be inactive
+1. The mod we should add compatibility for should not be inactive
 2. It should be possible to contact one of the authors directly (from dev to dev)

 Dev-Builds are available here (be careful, those are experimental and can break your save): [Click here](https://jenkins.ironhide.de/job/minecraft-mods/)